darena-solutions/bluebuttonpro-public/docs/source/grants.rst

 This will return all grants for the user, including grants with the inherited role.
 As an example, suppose a user belongs to ``orgA``.
-Then a grant will be returned that indicates that this user has a grant to the organization's FHIR server with the ``write`` role.
-Suppose now that this user was also assigned as an administrator and a grant to the organization's FHIR server with the ``admin`` role for that user was created.
+Then a grant will be returned that indicates that this user has a grant to the organization's FHIR server with the ``Write`` role.
+Suppose now that this user was also assigned as an administrator and a grant to the organization's FHIR server with the ``Administrator`` role for that user was created.
 This grant will also be returned in this call.
-Thus two grants will be returned, but the grant with the ``admin`` role will take precedence when executing endpoints in the BlueButtonPRO API.
+Thus two grants will be returned, but the grant with the ``Adiministrator`` role will take precedence when executing endpoints in the BlueButtonPRO API.
 In short, specific grants to entities will always take precedence over inherited roles.
 Here is an example of such a scenario:

 .. code-block:: json